OwnageBot/ownage_bot/README.md

 * `putDown`: puts down an object gently at current x-y location
 * `replace`: replaces object in last pick-up location
 * `wait`: waits 3 seconds, can be interrupted by feedback from cuff button

+## Architecture

+### Nodes

+OwnageBot is comprised of many different ROS nodes, each providing a certain functionality.
+They are roughly organized into similar functions below

+#### Tracking and perception

+*`agent_tracker` tracks the properties of all agents encountered as well as the identity of the current user *`object_tracker` contains the abstract ObjectTracker class for tracking objects *`aruco_tracker` inherits from `object_tracker` to implement object tracking through ArUco tags *`endpoint_tracker` inherits from `object_tracker` to implement tracking of objects gripped by an endpoint manipulator *`ownership_tracker` tracks and updates the ownership probabilities of each object *`baxter_tracker` inherits from the above three nodes to combine their functionality for real-world object tracking *`simulated_tracker` inherits from ownership_tracker and implements zero-noise tracking in a simulated environment

+#### Rule and task management

+*`rule_manager` manages and updates the rules learned through interaction with the environment *`task_manager` carries out assigned actions and tasks, queuing them as necessary and checking if they are forbidden by the rules
+*`rule_instructor` can be used to automatically train and evaluate the rule learning and ownership prediction capabilities

+#### Simulation and visualization

+*`world_simulator` generates and stores a simulated environment, from which `simulated tracker` gets data *`world display` shows all currently tracked objects and their x-y locations in a 2D graphical display

+#### Input/output

+*`dialog_manager` handles both text and speech input, relaying the appropriate messages to and from other nodes and generating the responses
+*`command_prompt` provides a command prompt for text input and output via curses *`screen_manager` displays the camera feed and other relevant information on the Baxter screen *`speech_processor` handles speech recognition and synthesis for (quasi-)natural dialog